 But there are two other considerations that may affect the sourcing.
-The first is the complexity of some types of economic arrangements between partners and the difficulty in matching those arrangements to particular categories of payments, to the extent this determines sourcing.
-The second is the possibility that sourcing different types of partnership-related income differently might lead to taxpayers adopting structures or arrangements in order to shift income for tax purposes.
+The first is equity and the treatment of employees versus sole proprietors.
+The second is the complexity of some types of economic arrangements between partners and the difficulty in matching those arrangements to particular categories of payments, to the extent this determines sourcing.
+The third is the possibility that sourcing different types of partnership-related income differently might lead to taxpayers adopting structures or arrangements in order to shift income for tax purposes.